Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 Strawberries (which peak mid-summer around June and early July) contain many health benefits worth noting.
 One cup of strawberries contains the daily minimum of vitamin C and can help fight against diseases and signs of aging.
 According to Health, the amount of vitamin C in strawberries is responsible for producing collagen, which keeps your hair, skin, and nails looking young, healthy, and clear.

-As for blackberries, these high-in-fiber berries are beneficial to our health, too.
-Blackberries are also sufficient in fiber, vitamin C, vitamin K, and manganese, making them crucial to improving brain health and function, preventing oral disease and infection, healing wounds, regenerating the skin and encouraging collagen production, and so much more.
+Blackberries, being high in fiber, are also beneficial to our health.
+They are also sufficient in fiber, vitamin C, vitamin K, and manganese, making them crucial to improving brain health and function, preventing oral disease and infection, healing wounds, regenerating the skin, encouraging collagen production, and so much more.

-With both blueberries and blackberries super high in fiber, you might be wondering why fiber matters so much to our health.
+With blueberries and blackberries being super high in fiber, readers might wonder why fiber matters so much to our health.
 A 2013 study determined that not getting enough fiber increases a person’s risk for developing heart disease.
 One cup of berries has about eight grams of fiber.
-Not sure how much fiber you should be getting to begin with?
-Fiber intake has a lot to do with different factors like age, sex, and weight but as a general rule, women should have an intake of at least 25 grams and men should get about 38 grams of fiber per day.
+Fiber intake has a lot to do with different factors like age, sex, and weight, but as a general rule, women should have an intake of at least 25 grams, and men should get about 38 grams of fiber per day.

-Now that we’ve established the many benefits of berries (and eating locally and seasonally), find out which fields and farms near Essex County offer blueberry and blackberry picking this time of year.
+Now that we’ve established the many benefits of berries (and eating locally and seasonally), find out which fields and farms near Essex County provide berry picking this time of year.

 Alstede Farms | 1 Alstede Farms Lane, Chester, NJ